lvandrews/PyStockAI/README.md

 Built in Linux Mint 20.1 within a VM on a mini PC with no CUDA cores.

 ## To do list (2022-11-04):
- * Add yahoo finance to retrieve_data.py -- ON HOLD --
+ * Add yahoo finance to retrieve_stock_data.py -- ON HOLD --
+ * Add some technical indicators to alpha_vantage option in retrieve_stock_data.py
  * Build basic_analysis.py
-   * Copy latest data obtained by retrieve_data.py
+   * Copy latest data obtained by retrieve_stock_data.py
    * Add moving averages (5, 10, 20, 50, 100)
    * Add relative strength index (RSI)
    * Other technical indicator?